labordem/nest-new/README.md

 </div>

-## Get corresponding frontend
+## Make it yours

+- Clone this project and move into it
+- Reset git history : `rm -rf .git && git init`
+- Run `npm ci` after reset git history (important for pre-commit hooks)
+- Replace ALL `nest-new` occurrence with your project name
+- Replace ALL `miaborde` occurrence with your Github username
+- You're good to go :)

-If you want the full stack you can get corresponding PWA [here](https://github.com/mIaborde/ng-new).
+> If you want the full stack you can get corresponding PWA [here](https://github.com/mIaborde/ng-new).

 ## Run it in Development